Week 3: RNAseq

 3. Create a heatmap or graphic of the sample-to-sample distances for the experiment

-4. In the provided notebook, comment in no less than two paragraphs about your interpretations of these plots and if you believe the DE analysis was successful.
+4. In a notebook, comment in no less than two paragraphs about your interpretations of these plots and what they indicate about the samples, and the experiment.

 FGSEA Analysis